Hazleton, Pennsylvania: Annual festivals

 Hazleton's annual street festival, Funfest, is celebrated usually during the second weekend of September.
 The festival includes a craft show, a car show, entertainment from local bands, and many games of chance.
 The Funfest parade is held on Sunday (during the Funfest weekend).
 Valley Day is celebrated in Conyngham during the first weekend of August.
 Many church festivals are celebrated to preserve the Italian heritage of Hazleton.
 This would include the Festival of the Madonna del Monte at Most Precious Blood Roman Catholic Church (in Hazleton).

 Sports

 Hazleton was a long-time home to minor league baseball.
 On April 14, 1934, the Philadelphia Phillies entered into an affiliation agreement with the New York–Penn League Hazleton Mountaineers.
 This was the first ever minor league affiliation for the Phillies.
 The last minor-league club to play in Hazleton was the Hazleton Dodgers in 1950, a Brooklyn Dodgers farm-club which played in the Class D North Atlantic League.

+Hazleton was also home to four franchises in the old Eastern Basketball League, precursor to the Continental Basketball Association: the Hazleton Mountaineers (1946–48, 1951–52), Hazleton Hawks (1953–62), Hazleton Bits (1971–72), and Hazleton Bullets (1972–77).
+Despite advancing to the EBL championship finals on four separate occasions, Hazleton teams were never able to capture a league championship.

+Penn State Hazleton sponsors 8 varsity teams that compete at the intercollegiate level in the United States Collegiate Athletic Association and Penn State University Athletic Conference.
+Penn State is home to baseball, men's and women's basketball, softball, men's golf, men's and women's soccer, and women's volleyball.
+All teams play their games at the Athletic Center on campus, with the exceptions of baseball, which plays at Hazle Township Community Ballpark, and softball, which plays in Drums.
+The golf team plays at surrounding courses in the Northeast region.